 - Probably the most disabling impact of this procrastination subtype: people reverse prioritize, spending more time on unimportant activities and starting them earlier and more easily.
 I've heard procrastinators say that they can tell how important they think something is by how easily they work on it or how relaxed and creative they can be about it (see this Tweet by someone who appears to be admitting to reverse prioritization.)
 With executive dysfunction alone, you would expect random order of work with respect to actual priorities, as opposed to a reverse ordering.
 Procrastinators are therefore often able to be quite productive at something that is not important to them.
 Paradoxically, if their productivity and success lead that thing to be a central part of how they measure their self-worth, they will start procrastinating at it.
 People will described starting to feel "trapped" and that's when they start to procrastinate.
 I would argue the behavior is not reactance but rather avoidance of ego-threat.
-Again, pure executive dysfunction would predict no success at anything, not reverse-prioritized" at a thing that is deemed unimportant.
+Again, pure executive dysfunction would predict a random order or a tendency to always do "shiny" fun things, not reverse-prioritization of things that is deemed unimportant.

 - The types of tasks that this subtype procrastinates on are rarely solo activities, or tasks with certain outcomes.
 Going for a solo hike, even one which involves complex planning, does not threaten to ego-injure the person with possible failure, nor does it provide an opportunity to fail in front of anyone else.